Crsarmv7l/pyQFlipper/README.md

 - Run it (should work from any folder/path)
   - Upload files need to be in the same directory as qflippercli.py
   - Similarly, downloaded files can be found in that same directory

+# License:
+You are free to use this for any purpose you desire provided attribution is provided or Splash Screen is retained